AndyHuntYork/AudioKit-Course-Materials/GitHubandPlaygrounds.md

 AudioKit Playgrounds are great for rapid sound-design and audio prototyping.
 Since playgrounds allow you to make changes to your code without having to recompile them, you’re able to quickly hear how your new code changes affect the sound.
-This rapid feedback cuts down on development time…if you want to hear what your oscillator sounds like at a different frequency, you just change the frequency and you’ll hear the result; without having to recompile an app.
+This rapid feedback cuts down on development time.
+If you want to hear what your oscillator sounds like at a different frequency, you just change the frequency and you’ll hear the result; without having to recompile an app.